justnonamenoname/lifeticle/readme.md

 The same kind of progress will happen 200 years from now - future technologies will be highly advanced, and what about 500 years from now?
 Technology is limited only by the laws of physics.
 For example, a doctor cannot be instantly transported from Saturn - movement itself is limited by speed.
 This is an opportunity.
-And potentially, an opportunity for life without a time limit.
+And potentially, an opportunity for life without a time limit, due to possible future life-extension technologies.
 And when a person dies, they should be cryopreserved, not buried or cremated, scattering their main particle - the carrier of consciousness - anywhere.
 Cryonics centers should exist in cities.
 In the event of an animal's death, if there is no cryonics center in the city, it can be frozen for later transport to another city.